List of chaotic maps

-In mathematics, a chaotic map is a map (namely, an evolution function) that exhibits some sort of chaotic behavior.
+In mathematics, a chaotic map is a map (an evolution function) that exhibits some sort of chaotic behavior.
 Maps may be parameterized by a discrete-time or a continuous-time parameter.
 Discrete maps usually take the form of iterated functions.
 Chaotic maps often occur in the study of dynamical systems.

-Chaotic maps often generate fractals.
-Although a fractal may be constructed by an iterative procedure, some fractals are studied in and of themselves, as sets rather than in terms of the map that generates them.
-This is often because there are several different iterative procedures to generate the same fractal.
+Chaotic maps and iterated functions often generate fractals.
+Some fractals are studied as objects themselves, as sets rather than in terms of the maps that generate them.
+This is often because there are several different iterative procedures that generate the same fractal.
+See also Universality (dynamical systems).